-Students should be encouraged to enroll in required developmental courses during the first semester of their enrollment because of reading and writing requirements in college level courses.
+Students should be encouraged to enroll in required academic development courses during the first semester of their enrollment because of reading and writing requirements in college level courses.

-Transfer students who have completed college level or developmental courses in English, reading or mathematics with a grade of "C" or better will be exempted from placement testing in the area(s) they have completed.
+Transfer students who have completed college level or academic development courses in English, reading or mathematics with a grade of "C" or better will be exempted from placement testing in the area(s) they have completed.

-Students must achieve a grade of "C" or better in required developmental courses to advance into college curriculum courses.
-Developmental students failing to make academic progress may be dismissed from the program after failing the same course twice.
+Students must achieve a grade of "C" or better in required academic development courses to advance into college curriculum courses.
+Academic development students failing to make academic progress may be dismissed from the program after failing the same course twice.
 Student appeals regarding this action may be directed to the Committee on Admissions, Academic Continuation, and Records.
 Appeals will be reviewed based on the determination of the student's ability to benefit from continued study.
-Upon completion of the required developmental courses, students may enroll in the regular sequence of English and mathematics courses.
-Because credits for developmental courses are used as institutional credits only, they cannot be counted toward graduation.
-Developmental course credits determine course load for payment, eligibility for financial aid, and/or classification of a full-time student.
-Any exceptions to the overall policy must be approved by the Director of Developmental Education and Academic Support.
+Upon completion of the required academic development courses, students may enroll in the regular sequence of English and mathematics courses.
+Because credits for academic development courses are used as institutional credits only, they cannot be counted toward graduation.
+Academic development course credits determine course load for payment, eligibility for financial aid, and/or classification of a full-time student.
+Any exceptions to the overall policy must be approved by the Dean of Academic Development.